-Methane production is a significant contributor to climate change, and it is essential to reduce its production to combat its effects.
+Methane production from many unintended anthropogenic sources is a significant contributor to climate change, and it is essential to decouple methane emissions from its production to combat its effects.
 The idea that methane production needs to be tamed is fairly obvious.
-The anaerobic digestion industry is well aware that although methane production is done right it can be a major force in producing clean renewable energy and reducing climate change, when done wrong it is also a massive contributor to global temperature rise.
+The anaerobic digestion industry is well aware that:

-The best way to tame methane production is to adopt anaerobic digestion as your farm or domestic organic waste treatment method.
+One of the best ways to tame methane emissions while increasing methane production is to adopt anaerobic digestion as your farm or domestic organic waste treatment method.
 That solution is to capture and use methane as a fuel source.
-Using the anaerobic digestion process methane can be converted into renewable energy, reducing the need for fossil fuels.

 Who are the Most Guilty of Methane Emissions?